Bansenauer-Cascadia/getting-cleaning-data/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-For this project:
+### Coursera Project

- I created an R script called run_analysis.R that does the following.
+For this project, I created an R script called [run_analysis.R](https://github.com/Bansenauer-Cascadia/getting-cleaning-data/blob/master/run_analysis.R) that does the following.

   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.
   3. Uses descriptive activity names to name the activities in the data set
   4. Appropriately labels the data set with descriptive variable names.
   5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+I first used a text editor to correct typos in 39 lines of the features.txt file (lines 516 through 554).
+These lines appeared to have a duplication mistake in the feature name, e.g., *fBodyBodyAccJerkMag-mean()* was corrected to *fBodyAccJerkMag-mean()*

 See my [README.md file](https://github.com/Bansenauer-Cascadia/getting-cleaning-data/blob/master/README.md) for more information.